abijith-tk/PaddyDiseaseClassification/README.md

 # Paddy Disease Classification

-#### Image Classification project to compare the accuracy of different machine learning models
+### Image Classification project to compare the accuracy of different machine learning models

 #### In this project we compare different types of machine learning models such as Neural Networks, K Nearest Neighbour, Random Forest, and Naive Bayes classifiers.
+Dataset link we used: [Paddy Doctor](https://www.kaggle.com/competitions/paddy-disease-classification/data)

 ##### We compare 5 types of paddy diseases